unimined/UniminedMappingLibrary/software-engineering/unimined-mapping-format.md

 where `<ns1 sig>` is the generic signature using ns1 class names. only one namespace is required, ns1 is preferred.

+the signature is allowed to be different in different namespaces, but if it is not present, he first namespace's signature that's present will be used.

 ## Annotations